Jonathan2251/lbd/source/ctrlflow.rst

-This chapter illustrates the corresponding IR for control flow statements, like **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In section II, an optimization pass of control flow for backend is introduced.
+This chapter illustrates the corresponding IR for control flow statements, like **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In section "Cpu0 backend Optimization: Remove useless JMP", an optimization pass of control flow for backend is introduced.
 It's a simple tutorial program to let readers know how to add a backend optimization pass and program it.
-Section III, include the conditional instructions handle since the clang will generate specific IRs, select and select_cc, to support the backend optimiation in control flow statement.
+Section "Conditional instruction", include the conditional instructions handling since clang will generate specific IRs, select and select_cc, to support the backend optimiation in control flow statement.